OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 There are 3 kinds of extensibility for types:

 *Appendable*
-  It denotes a constructed type which may have additional members added onto or removed from the end, but not both at the same time.
+  Appendable denotes a constructed type which may have additional members added onto or removed from the end, but not both at the same time.
+  Appendable is the default extensibility.
-  It's used by default, but a type can be explicitly marked as appendable with the :ref:`@appendable <xtypes--appendable>` annotation.
+  A type can be explicitly marked as appendable with the :ref:`@appendable <xtypes--appendable>` annotation.

 *Mutable*
-  It denotes a constructed type that allows for members to be added, removed, and reordered so long as the keys and the required members of the sender and receiver remain.
+  Mutable denotes a constructed type that allows for members to be added, removed, and reordered so long as the keys and the required members of the sender and receiver remain.
   Mutable extensibility is accomplished by assigning a stable identifier to each member.
   A type can be marked as mutable with the :ref:`@mutable <xtypes--mutable>` annotation.

 *Final*
-  It denotes a constructed type that can not add, remove, or reorder members.
+  Final denotes a constructed type that can not add, remove, or reorder members.
   This can be considered a non-extensible constructed type, with behavior similar to that of a type created before XTypes.
   A type can be marked as final with the :ref:`@final <xtypes--final>` annotation.